-“He wouldn’t waste the time lookin’,” Chou snorted with an unexpected level of derision.
+“He wouldn’t waste the time looking,” Chou snorted with an unexpected level of derision.
 “He’d just find some other flunky to push that pen around and some other pretty boy to fuck.”

 Sano blinked, the statement hitting him like a blow from out of nowhere along with the sudden startling realization that Chou was serious.
 He didn’t even know what to say; or, more accurately, didn’t know where to begin among the myriad astonished responses that came to mind.

-Chou leaned forward suddenly, planting his hands on either side of Sano and bending down to look him in the face.
-“Come on,” he said, the crafty smile returning to his face and in his tone, “you gotta admit it’s a good idea.
+Chou leaned forward suddenly, planting his hands on either side of Sano and bending down to stare into his face.
+“Come on,” he said, the crafty smile returning, “you gotta admit it’s a good idea.
 We could even leave the country.
 You wanna see the world; I know you do.”

-Sano put his hand firmly over Chou’s face and pushed.
-The blonde stumbled back a step as Sano stood.
+Sano put his hand firmly over Chou’s nose and mouth and pushed, causing him to stumble back a step as Sano stood.
 He still didn’t quite know what to say; Chou was just too clueless for words.
 Finally he managed, his voice thick with incredulity, “Have you forgotten everything you know about everything or something?”